master-hax/aosp-system-core/init/README.md

 > Scheduling priority of the service process.
 This value has to be in range -20 to 19.
 Default priority is 0.
 Priority is set via setpriority().

+`restart_period <seconds>`
+> If a non-oneshot process exits, it will be restarted at its start time plus this period.
+It defaults to 5s to rate limit crashing processes.
+  This can be increased for processes that are meant to run periodically.
+For example, it may be set to 1 hour or 1 day to run a service every hour or day respectively.

 `rlimit <resource> <cur> <max>`
 > This applies the given rlimit to the service. rlimits are inherited by child processes, so this effectively applies the given rlimit to the process tree